denis-lmp/bot-app/README.md

 - send notifications via Telegram bot about selling/buying order
 - get the latest price using Telegram webhook.

+It has a simple frontend on https://github.com/denis-lmp/bot-frontend for showing price changes.

 ## To run the local dev environment:
 - Navigate to `project` folder